passingcuriosity/talks/ylj19/article.md

 date: 22 May 2019
 ---

-I went to Yow Lambda Jam 2019 in Melbourne last week and this is a short roundup of the talks and workshops that I attended.
-Overall I thought it was not quite so good a programme as last year, but there were a nice range of talks on some interesting topics.
-These are some notes and observations on my favourite talks on the programme.
+YOW!
+Lambda Jam 2019 was on in Melbourne last week.
+Jed, Dave, Tin, and I all attended (some of us with a bit more forththought and planning than others).

+Overall I thought the programme was not quite as good as last year, but there were a nice range of talks on some interesting topics.
+This is a roundup of my highlights from the programme.

+I'll cover them in something approximating the degree of recommendedness but the ranking is as much due to the topics as to the talks themselves.

+YMMV

 ## Bartosz Milewski - A taste of type theory